redst4r/rustbustools/README.md

 # Rustbustools

 Rust library to interact with the kallisto/bus format of scRNAseq data (see [bustools](https://github.com/BUStools/bustools)).
-At this point, it's **far from complete and correct**, but rather a project to learn rust.
+At this point, the package is pretty mature, but there might be some minor features missing compared to the original bustools.

 There's also a CLI mimicking [bustools](https://github.com/BUStools/bustools), see [bustools_cli](https://github.com/redst4r/bustools_cli-rs)
 ## Examples